 But with so much desperation and demand, there are now an estimated 75 to 100 clinics in the U.S. that have opted to side-step the ongoing debate and start offering some form of immunotherapy.
 Among those pioneers is Whitney Block, who opened her first clinic in Redwood City in 2017 and recently expanded into Southern California with a second location in Burbank, where she successfully treated Rachel.

-Block had a head start over other clinics in many ways, working as a nurse practitioner on more than 20 food allergy research trials led by Stanford University, including at El Camino Hospital in Mountain View, over the course of six years.
+Block had a head start over other clinics in many ways, working as a nurse practitioner on more than 20 food allergy research trials at Stanford over the course of six years.
 She agreed that patients are bound to see variance between clinics because there is no standardized way to do oral immunotherapy.
 That's why she believes her practical experience and intuition sets her apart.

 "I felt like I had the 'boots on the ground' experience," Block said.
 "I'm more comfortable than even a lot of allergists out there to run this kind of clinic, because they don't have the in-person experience treating hundreds of kids in research trials."